aAAAakakrvmv192/R2FMods/README.md

 # Right 2 Fight mods by Mark#9919

+This is where I put my Right 2 Fight mods.
+Feel free to check it out and credit me if you use them in a video.

 # Character Voice Mod for Right 2 Fight

 A purely visual Right 2 Fight mod which allows you to play the voicelines of 4 different characters when doing certain actions.